 Here's one example of an informal personal introduction email.

-Self-introduction email template by Flowrite
+Self-introduction email template

 Flowrite is an AI writing tool that turns your instructions into ready-to-send emails and messages.
 If you're still struggling to find the right words for introducing yourself by email, Flowrite can help you get started and offer some inspiration.